ptomato/talks/tc39-2022-11/README.md

 <!--
 This update will be a bit different from the ones in previous meetings.
-I have some normative PRs to present for consensus
+I have some normative PRs to present for consensus, as usual, but I'd also like to take a bit of extra time this time...
 -->

 ---